Durgaprasad9346/oci-kubernetes-deployment-architecture/README.md

 ## Overview

-This repository demonstrates a reference implementation for deploying a containerized web application on **Oracle Kubernetes Engine (OKE)**, a managed Kubernetes service provided by Oracle Cloud Infrastructure (OCI).
+This repository demonstrates how to deploy a containerized web application on **Oracle Kubernetes Engine (OKE)** using Kubernetes manifests.
+The implementation showcases how applications running inside a Kubernetes cluster can be exposed to external users through an **Ingress Controller and OCI Load Balancer**.

-The objective of this project is to illustrate how Kubernetes workloads can be deployed and exposed to external users using OCI networking capabilities.
-By leveraging OKE, developers and platform engineers can run scalable containerized applications while offloading cluster management responsibilities to OCI.

-This repository contains Kubernetes manifests and architecture references that describe how a simple web application can be deployed and exposed using Kubernetes services integrated with OCI infrastructure.
+Oracle Kubernetes Engine (OKE) is a fully managed Kubernetes service provided by Oracle Cloud Infrastructure (OCI) that simplifies the deployment, management, and scaling of containerized workloads.

+This project provides a basic reference implementation for deploying a web application using Kubernetes resources such as Deployments, Services, and Ingress.

 ---

-## Oracle Kubernetes Engine (OKE)

-**Oracle Kubernetes Engine (OKE)** is a fully managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications on Oracle Cloud Infrastructure.

-OKE provides several benefits for organizations adopting cloud-native architectures:

-* Managed Kubernetes control plane
-* Automated cluster scaling and management
-* Native integration with OCI networking and load balancing
-* High availability and fault tolerance
-* Support for standard Kubernetes tools such as kubectl and Helm

-By using OKE, teams can focus on building and deploying applications while OCI handles cluster management and infrastructure reliability.

----

 ## Architecture Overview

-The architecture for this project represents a typical Kubernetes application deployment model on Oracle Cloud Infrastructure.
+The architecture represents a common deployment pattern used for hosting web applications on Kubernetes.

-External users access the web application through an OCI load balancer created automatically when a Kubernetes Service of type **LoadBalancer** is deployed.
-The load balancer routes traffic to services running inside the Oracle Kubernetes Engine cluster.

-Inside the cluster, application pods are scheduled across worker nodes, ensuring scalability and high availability.
+External users access the application through an OCI Load Balancer.
+Traffic is routed to an **Ingress Controller** running inside the Kubernetes cluster.
+The ingress controller forwards requests to a Kubernetes service, which then routes traffic to the application pods running across worker nodes.

-### High-Level Architecture
+### Traffic Flow

 Internet
 │
 OCI Load Balancer
 │
+Ingress Controller
+│
-Kubernetes Service (LoadBalancer)
+Kubernetes Service (ClusterIP)
 │
 Oracle Kubernetes Engine (OKE) Cluster
 ├── Worker Node 1